The National Crime Prevention Council is the non-profit "take a bite out of crime" organization funded by the U.S. Justice Department.

 In Memory Of SAFE Speaker Patricia Overberg

-Overberg treated gay men and lesbians with the same respect and level of service accorded to all the people she helped.
+Overberg treated gay men and lesbians with the same respect and level of service provided to all the people she helped.
 She pioneered in bringing a transgendered volunteer on board at the Valley Oasis.

 Overberg’s legacy lives on for all victims of domestic violence and in efforts to provide equal access to services for people everywhere.
 To learn more about Pat please visit her memorial website at: http://patriciaoverberg.remembered-forever.org/